203-Systems/Matrix-Wiki/docs/Mystrix/UsageExamples/LightshowPerformance/AmethystPlayer/AmethystPlayer.md

 # Amethyst Player

-Amethyst Player is 203 System's in-house web application for performing lightshows.
+Amethyst Player is 203 Systems' in-house web application for performing lightshows.

 It is available on [play.203.io](https://play.203.io) as a web app or PWA (Progressive Web App).